 Jennika is also a “movement therapy” junkie, and is inspired by all forms of movement therapy, including Yoga, Gyrotonics, Feldenkrais, and dance.
 She is constantly exploring the relationship between movement and the traditional Asian concepts of meridians, the 5 elements, organs, yin, yang and qi.
 She uses her personal explorations in these movement therapies to inform the way she treats and educates her patients.

 I am dedicated to working closely and cooperatively with physicians and other medical specialists in order to complement and enhance conventional treatment methods.
 I believe that alternative and conventional therapies can work synergistically to treat difficult conditions by obtaining more profound and enduring results than what can be accomplished by using a singular approach.

 An individual’s constitution determines how illness will manifest and which factors are likely to trigger, accelerate, halt, or reverse the disease process.
 The goal of employing a constitutional approach to medicine is to identify the themes and tendencies in a patient’s medical history, in order to assess and directly treat one’s inherited strengths and weaknesses through the use of diet, exercise, acupuncture, and herbs.
 My intention is to help my patients develop lifestyles and habits that are appropriate and beneficial to their constitutional nature.

 Insurance accepted and billed for 1) Out-of-network acupuncture benefits; 2) Auto Insurance Med-Pay benefit; 3) Workers Compensation, when authorized by managing physician.
-In many cases, a significant sliding scale fee can be offered.
+In many cases, a sliding scale fee can be arranged.
 Patients may discuss this option with their practitioner prior to or during the initial visit.